• Skip to primary navigation

 What is Cansi?

 This delicious dish called Cansi (also spelled as Kansi) is a native favorite of the Ilonggos, locals from the beautiful place of Iloilo.
-Cansi is usually made with beef bones with marrows and a bit of beef fat and tastes like Bulalo and Singing combined
+Cansi is usually made with beef shanks or beef bones with marrows and a bit of beef fat and tastes like Bulalo and sinigang combined.

-And to veganize it, we used jackfruit instead of the beef, but no flavor was lost when making this dish!
+And to veganize it, we used langka (jackfruit) instead of the beef, but no flavor was lost when making this dish!

 comforting cansi soup in a black bowl